 (a) may issue directions to the Market Participant in respect of the output of that Registered Facility, without regard for the Dispatch Merit Order, with the objective of minimising the dispatch deviations of the Facility;

-(ba) unless the deviation is within the Tolerance Range, must report the failure to comply with the request referred to in clause 7.10.5, to the IMO.
+(ba) unless the deviation is within the Tolerance Range, must, in the time and manner prescribed by the IMO, report the failure to comply with the request referred to in clause 7.10.5, to the IMO.
 System Management must include in the report:

 i. the circumstances of the failure to comply with clause 7.10.1 and the request referred to in clause 7.10.5;